J.D. Davis Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up the second-most home runs in baseball (206 total, 1.5 per game).
+- The Rockies allow the second-most home runs in baseball (207 total, 1.5 per game).

-- Anderson gets the start for the Rockies, his 14th of the season.
-He is 0-4 with a 5.98 ERA and 47 strikeouts in 64 2/3 innings pitched.
+- Lambert makes the start for the Rockies, his 11th of the season.
+He is 3-6 with a 5.03 ERA and 69 strikeouts in 82 1/3 innings pitched.

-- In his last outing on Sunday against the Toronto Blue Jays, the right-hander went four innings, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Monday, the right-hander threw six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.